 Only bulls are used for Rolls-Royce’s leather interiors

 Since sumptuous leather abounds in any Roller, ensuring that each inch is blemish-free is a requisite.
 Rolls-Royce does this by only sourcing from bulls since cows can get unwelcome stretch marks during pregnancy.
-Furthermore, those bulls are only coming from Europe where the higher altitudes translate to a lack of mosquitos and other insects, minimizing bite marks.
+Furthermore, those bulls only come from Europe where the higher altitudes mean fewer mosquitos and other insects, minimizing bite marks.

 One man paints all of Rolls-Royce’s pinstripes by hand